Explicit memory: Amygdala lesion studies

-Factors that affect declarative memory
+Affecting factors

 Stress

 Stress may have an effect on the recall of declarative memories.
 Lupien, et al. completed a study that had 3 phases for participants to take part in.
 Phase 1 involved memorizing a series of words, phase 2 entailed either a stressful (public speaking) or non-stressful situation (an attention task), and phase 3 required participants to recall the words they learned in phase 1.
 There were signs of decreased declarative memory performance in the participants that had to complete the stressful situation after learning the words.
 Recall performance after the stressful situation was found to be worse overall than after the non-stressful situation.
 It was also found that performance differed based on whether the participant responded to the stressful situation with an increase in measured levels of salivary cortisol.

 Posttraumatic stress disorder (PTSD) emerges after exposure to a traumatic event eliciting fear, horror or helplessness that involves bodily injury, the threat of injury, or death to one's self or another person.
 The chronic stress in PTSD contributes to an observed decrease in hippocampal volume and declarative memory deficits.

 Stress can alter memory functions, reward, immune function, metabolism and susceptibility to different diseases.
 Disease risk is particularly pertinent to mental illnesses, whereby chronic or severe stress remains a common risk factor for several mental illnesses.
 One system suggests there are five types of stress labeled acute time-limited stressors, brief naturalistic stressors, stressful event sequences, chronic stressors, and distant stressors.
 An acute time-limited stressor involves a short-term challenge, while a brief natural stressor involves an event that is normal but nevertheless challenging.
 A stressful event sequence is a stressor that occurs, and then continues to yield stress into the immediate future.
 A chronic stressor involves exposure to a long-term stressor, and a distant stressor is a stressor that is not immediate.